 WKSU RECOGNIZED BY PRESS CLUB OF CLEVELAND

-WKSU was honored by the Press Club of Cleveland with six Ohio Excellence in Journalism Awards on June 22 at LaCentre in Westlake, OH.
-Included among the honors were five first-place awards.
+WKSU was honored by the Press Club of Cleveland with seven Ohio Excellence in Journalism Awards on June 19 at a Cleveland ceremony.
+Included among the honors were four first-place awards.
 Award entries were judged by a panel of judges comprised of journalism professionals from press clubs and news publications located across the country.

 WKSU winners of the Ohio Excellence in Journalism Awards from the Press Club of Cleveland are:

-• First Place – Spot News, Reporter/Producer Kevin Niedermier for "Det.
-Jonathon Schroeder Funeral."
+• First Place – Spot News, Reporter/Producer Amanda Rabinowitz for “Bridgestone Firestone Stays in Akron.”

-• First Place – General News, Niedermier for "Bomb Robots."
+• First Place – General News, Reporter/Producer Kevin Niedermier for “Making Buildings Green.”

-• First Place – Use of Sound, Goodman for "CIM Goes High Tech."
+• First Place – Use of Sound, Reporter/Producer Jeff St. Clair for “Insect Orchestra.”

-This year's Ohio Excellence in Journalism Awards Competition marks the event's 29th anniversary as a statewide competition for the best in print and broadcast journalism.
+The Ohio Excellence in Journalism contest is a statewide competition for the best in print and broadcast journalism.
+More than 1,000 entries were submitted for consideration.
 WKSU competes in the Major Market division with radio stations in Cleveland, Columbus and Cincinnati.

 WKSU broadcasts NPR & Classical Music at 89.7 FM, and is a service of Kent State University.
 WKSU programming is also heard on WKRW 89.3 FM in Wooster, WKRJ 91.5 FM in Dover/New Philadelphia, WKSV 89.1 FM in Thompson, WNRK 90.7 in Norwalk, W298BA 107.5 FM in Boardman, and W239AZ 95.7 FM in Ashland.
+The station broadcasts three HD Radio channels – adding WKSU-2 Folk Alley and WKSU-3 The Classical Channel to the analog broadcast schedule.
+The Classical Channel can also be heard in Cleveland at 107.3 HD-3.
 The WKSU web site is www.wksu.org.